 The Settlement Class

-On July 10, 2017, the Honorable Richard D. Bennett of the United States District Court for the District of Maryland issued the Order Preliminarily Approving Settlement on behalf of the following Class:
+On December 21, 2017, the Honorable Richard D. Bennett of the United States District Court for the District of Maryland issued the Order Finally Approving the Settlement on behalf of the following Class:

 All vested or non-vested present and past participants of the Plans (or their beneficiaries) as of the Effective Date of Settlement.